 - The video game adaptations of The Godfather series.
 The "bosses" are the dons of the other families but they're easy to kill, the real challenge is fighting all their mooks.
 The sequel adds different levels of King Mook between the dons and the street-level rent-a-mooks, who correspondingly aren't that tough either.

-- In Uncharted 3, the closest thing to boss fights in this game are basic fistfights against a guy who has a bit more HP than usual.
+- In Uncharted 3: Drake's Deception, the closest thing to boss fights in this game are basic fistfights against a guy who has a bit more HP than usual.

 First Person Shooters

-- The Call of Duty series never really had any bosses, with practically all enemies fighting the same and taking the same number of bullets to kill.
+- The Call of Duty series never really had any bosses (with the exception of a Cutscene Boss fight at the end of each game since Modern Warfare), with practically all enemies fighting the same and taking the same number of bullets to kill.
 Modern Warfare 2 upped the ante with the addition of Juggernauts, but in general all the major, plot relevant foes are either killed in a cutscene, quick time event, or as easily as any other mook.

 - Call of Juarez: The Cartel doesn't have any one-on-one boss fights, unlike the previous 2 games.
 The closest it gets is fighting an enemy gunship at a few points in the game.

-- The Halo series is known for this, with Halo 2 being the only real exception.
-The boss fights in Halo 2 were highly criticized, so apparently Bungie decided boss fights just weren't their thing.
+- The Halo series is known for this, with Halo 2 and Halo 5: Guardians being the only real exceptions.
+In particular, the boss fights in Halo 2 were so highly criticized that Bungie decided to not put traditional boss fights in any of their subsequent games (with the possible exception of Halo 3's Scarab fights).

 - Left 4 Dead and Left 4 Dead 2 opts out of boss fights in exchange for finales involving huge hordes of the infected.
 These fights are often coupled with some other task (get from point A to point B, fill the car with gas, restart the generator, etc.) and while climactic, involve no real bosses.
 Granted you might get a few more Tanks or other special infected than usual, but since they can all be encountered at random intervals during normal levels, they can't really be considered bosses.